 First Mardi Gras was incorporated as a not for profit community association on 20 April 2017.
 The operations of the organisation are governed by our Constitution and the Associations Incorporation Act, 2009.

 First Mardi Gras has a Management Committee elected by members of the association.
-Members of the Management Committee are:
+Members of the Management Committee are listed below:

-Diane was active in women’s and lesbian and gay groups including the Gay Trade Union Group and Pride History Group and was elected three times to the Board of New Mardi Gras in the early to mid-2000s.
-Following a career in the public service, Diane now works on projects in training and communications.
+Diane was active in women’s, lesbian and gay groups including the Gay Trade Union Group and Pride History Group and was elected to the Board of New Mardi Gras three times in the early to mid-2000s.
+Following a career in the public service, Diane works on projects in training and communications.

 Apart from commitment over the decades to queer activism and to commemorating Mardi Gras history, Ken has worked as a mail sorter, in disability services, in HIV, and since 1994, with the international solidarity agency of the ACTU, Union Aid Abroad – APHEDA.